twilsonco/SiriShortcuts/MenuGenerator.md

 ![Menu Generator Permissions Screenshots](https://raw.githubusercontent.com/twilsonco/SiriShortcuts/main/img/menu-generator-permissions.png)

-Limits permission prompts to just:
+Because no external apps (e.g. Toolbox Pro or Actions) are used, permission prompts are limited to just:

-- Running another Shortcut (unless embedded within a shortcut), and
+- Running another Shortcut (unless embedded within a shortcut).
-- Loading web content (for Font Awesome icons)
+- Loading web content (for Font Awesome icons).

 ## How To Use Menu Generator